Chicago Dock and Canal Company

 The Chicago Dock and Canal Company is a company established by William B. Ogden in 1857 which constructed civil works projects along the Chicago River.
-It currently operates as an equity oriented real estate investment trust.
+It currently operates as an equity-oriented real estate investment trust.

 History

 The company was established in 1857.
 One of the major investors involved in its founding was former Chicago mayor William B. Ogden, who received help from his lawyer, Abraham Lincoln (who would later go on to serve as United States president), in establishing the company.
 Odgen successfully worked with Lincoln to gain titles to river and lakefront properties.

 In 1861, the company constructed the Ogden Slip.

-Ogden, who had no children, left a large share of the company to his niece Eleanor Wheeler after his 1877 death, who married Alexander C. McClurg.
+Ogden, who had no children of his own, left a large share of the company to his niece Eleanor Wheeler after his 1877 death.
+She married Alexander C. McClurg.

-The company was the plaintiff in the 1913 United States Supreme Court case "Chicago Dock & Canal Co. v.
-Fraley".
+The company was the plaintiff in the 1913 United States Supreme Court case Chicago Dock & Canal Co. v.
+Fraley.